Consensys/tessera/README.md

 We will continously improve Tessera performance and in the next release we are looking at enhancing resiliency of Tessera nodes like

-  - Provide internal cluster of Tessera nodes for heightened recoverability
+  - Providing internal cluster of Tessera nodes for heightened recoverability

   - Continue with transaction processing even if recipient node is down

   - Automatically recover private transactions from peer nodes after data loss

-  - Enhance windows support
+  - Providing windows support

   - Healthcheck - Implement monitoring of nodes heartbeat, network availability, throughput peer connections etc.